UAMLDA/ComputingInformation/UAMLDA-Elgato_Tutorial.md

 # About the UAMLDA Computing Resources

 This tutorial aims at clarifying how to use [Elgato](http://elgato.arizona.edu/) at the [High Performance Computing Center (HPC)](https://it.arizona.edu/service/high-performance-computing) at The University of Arizona.
-Elgato has 128 Tesla K20X GPU, which makes very useful in large-scale machine learning problems.
-Students can upload code to Elgato can run TensorFlow applications using Elgato's GPU.
+Elgato has 128 Tesla K20X GPU, which makes it very useful in large-scale machine learning problems.
+Students can upload code to Elgato and run TensorFlow applications using Elgato's GPU.
 This can save a lot of time.

 # Contact Information

 If you have any questions about the content of this tutorial, here are some people you may find helpful:

 * HPC consultants (hpc-consult@list.arizona.edu).
 This list contains the experts who maintain the Elgato service at UA's HPC center.
+Replies are usually immediate.
+So definitely they are very helpful.
 * Prof. Ditzler(ditzler@email.arizona.edu).
+Prof. Ditzler can sponsor you to have access to the Elgato system.
-* Zhengzhong Liang (zhengzhongliang@email.arizona.edu), who writes this tutorial.
+* Zhengzhong Liang (zhengzhongliang@email.arizona.edu).
+Author of this tutorial.
+If there are any unclear expressions, please feel free to contact.

 # Login to the Elgato System